tmcarlisle/WPLesson/index.md

 <img src="images/class-appearance.png" alt="windows" class="center"/>

 ### Adding Pages
 Located in the left-hand navigation you'll see *Pages* and *Posts* listed.
 What is the difference?
 A website is composed of pages and a blog is composed of posts.
-For this project, you'll be creating a website so you'll only need to add pages.
+For this project, you'll be creating a website so you will only need to add pages.

 **Add a new page:**

 <img src="images/class-addnewpage.png" alt="windows" class="center"/>

 To save your work click *Publish*.
 Yes, it's not intuitive, but remember PUBLISH = SAVE.
-WordPress will automatically save your work and it is possible to restore previous versions, but it is good practice to save (publish) any changes.
+WordPress will automatically save your work and while it is possible to restore previous in WordPress, it is good practice to save (publish) any changes.

 <img src="images/class-publish.png" alt="windows" class="center"/>